ballerina-platform/ballerina-distribution/examples/grpc-server-streaming/grpc_server_streaming.md

 # Server streaming RPC

 The gRPC Server Connector is used to expose gRPC services over HTTP/2.
 In a gRPC server streaming scenario, a client sends a request to the server and gets a stream to read the messages until all the messages are read.

-For more information on the underlying module, see the [GRPC module](https://lib.ballerina.io/ballerina/grpc/latest/).

 >**Info:** For more information on the underlying module, see the [`grpc` module](https://lib.ballerina.io/ballerina/grpc/latest/).